landinfotech/mycivitas/docs/src/about/contributing.md

 ### Development workflow

 * Set up your development environment
-* Make change from a right branch
+* Make change from the right branch
 * Be sure the code passes tests
 * Make a pull request

 ### Development environment

-* Prepare your machine and it's packages installed.
+* Prepare your machine and its packages installed.
 * Checkout our repository
-* Install dependencies by `pip install -r REQUIREMENTS-dev.txt`
+* Follow README.md instructions to install dependencies

 ### Make changes

 #### Checkout a branch

 * **master**: PR Base branch.
-* **production**: lastest release branch with distribution files.
+* **production**: latest release branch with distribution files.
 Never make a PR on this.
 * **gh-pages**: API docs, examples and demo

 #### Check code style